fireinrain/github-trending/TrendsHist.md

 * 【2024-02-01】[holoiso-staging / releases](https://github.com/holoiso-staging/releases) - To whom shall install
 ## Rust

+* 【2025-04-25】[robustmq / robustmq](https://github.com/robustmq/robustmq) - RobustMQ is a next\-generation, high\-performance, cloud\-native, converged message queue that is compatible with multiple mainstream message queuing protocols and has complete Serveless capabilities
 * 【2025-04-24】[brahmGAN / ganchain\-v2](https://github.com/brahmGAN/ganchain-v2) - This is the rust and substrate code for the GAN chain and its nodes
 * 【2025-04-23】[unicode-org / icu4x](https://github.com/unicode-org/icu4x) - Solving i18n for client-side and resource-constrained environments.
 * 【2025-04-22】[Skxxtz / sherlock](https://github.com/Skxxtz/sherlock) - A versatile application/command launcher for wayland  Built with rust and gtk4